Molly Springfield: Life

 She received her M.F.A. from the University of California, Berkeley, was a participant at Skowhegan and a MacDowell Fellow, and is a 2025 Guggenheim Fellow.
-Her work is included in the permanent collections of the Whitney Museum of American Art and the Metropolitan Museum of Art.
+Her work is included in the permanent collections of the Whitney Museum of American Art, the Metropolitan Museum of Art, and the National Museum of Women in the Arts.

 Springfield's art practice combines meticulous, observational drawing with conceptual and historical investigations.
 Her drawings and installations are typically based on texts that reveal visionary moments in the history of how people experience, organize, and reproduce information.
 She is best known for delicate, faithful graphite-on-paper drawings of photocopied books.

 Springfield's "Marginalia Archive" is an interactive installation that explores the relationships readers have with text.
 Her source material, contemporary examples of marginalia submitted by friends and viewers, is repurposed into a functioning archive that expands during the course of an exhibition.
 According to one art critic, the project "extends her practice of drawing printed and handwritten text, and adds a social dimension" that "chimes with today's social media consciousness and with growing concern over what, in the way of participatory engagement, we will lose if the age of the book actually does come to an end."